 Life in the Fastlane

-In modern society, the continuing advance of technology has improved our lives so dramatically that a great portion of our time is in the seated position.
+In modern society, the continuing advance of technology has improved our lives so vastly that a great portion of our time is in the seated position.
 From our occupational roles (desk jobs, driving jobs – lots of sitting); to our daily commutes to and from the workplace (more sitting); and even our home-lives relaxing in front of the television, video games or on social media (even more sitting!!).
 We spend massive chunks of our earthly existence sat on the most powerful muscle group in our bodies!

 To add to that, online shopping has reduced the need to actually go out and buy items in shops.
 Sat at home and using just a few clicks on a laptop we can simply have items we want to be delivered to our doorsteps.
 Anything we want, we can get barely moving a muscle, food, clothes, films, music, all a few clicks away.
 It’s so easy and convenient!